If you’ve already cut your cable, congratulations on taking advantage of big savings provided by free streaming services!

 Disney+ launched just in time to save the sanity of the many parents working from home with young children during the COVID-19 crisis.
 You can, currently, get a 7-day free trial of Disney+; perfect for catching up on The Mandalorian, checking out the latest Marvel movies, and re-watching some of your favorite Disney cartoons.
 After the free trial, you can subscribe for $6.99/month.

-Popular CBS network shows are all available on CBS All Access, and now you can get an extended 30-day free trial (up from the standard 7-day period).
+Popular CBS network shows are all available on Paramount+, and now you can a 7-day free trial.
 This is the only streaming service where you can find CBS hits like Survivor, NCIS, and Young Sheldon.
-After the trial period, you can subscribe for $5.99/month or go commercial-free for $9.99/month.
+After the trial period, you can subscribe for $4.99/month.

 Enjoy Showtime originals like Homeland, Shameless, and Billions, as well as popular, current movies, with a free 30-day trial.
-After the trial period, you can continue streaming for $10.99/month.
+After the trial period, you can continue streaming for $8.99/month.

-For the true NFL fan, NFL Game Pass is currently free through May 31, 2020.
-You can watch NFL originals like Hard Knocks and A Football Life, replay games from the past ten years, and even watch coach's film.
-Normal rates are $18/month or $199/year.
+With NFL Game Pass, you can watch NFL originals like Hard Knocks and A Football Life, replay games from the past ten years, and even watch coach’s film.
+Free 7-day trial and then rates are $18/month or $199/year.

 Additional Options for Free Streaming Service Trials